jhubble/stravaToFitlinxx/README.md

 stravaToFitlinxx
 ================

+A few different scripts for dealing with Fitlinxx.

+downloadFitlinxx.pl - downloads all the strength training data from fitlinxx to a text file.
+Run this on the command line and pipe the results to a text file (tab-delim)

-Upload Strava bike workouts to fitlinxx
+stravaToFitLinxx.pl - upload Strava workouts to fitlinxx

 This will currently take the activity feed from Strava and upload to fitlinxx.

 Currently it is a fairly manual proces:

 1. Login to strava and got to Training -> My Activities.
-2. Paste that content in a text file
+2. Do CTRL-A, CTRL-C to copy the data and Paste that content in a text file (or save as a text file)
 3. Run this script

 You will need a fitlinxx login and password in order to upload.
 Fitlinxx is usually smart enough to recognize that a time and date is the same and not repeat the upload.